tokamak-network/tokamak-titan/packages/contracts/docs/Boba_GasPriceOracle.md

 function useBobaAsFeeToken() external nonpayable
 ```

-Add the users that want to use BOBA as the fee token BOBA를 요금 토큰으로 사용하려는 사용자 추가
+Add the users that want to use BOBA as the fee token